|

 even if multiple TCP connections thus hashed to

-different select group buckets have different
+different select group buckets have different source

-datapath flows must match each packet twice, as the
+flows must match each packet twice, as the datapath

-datapath hash value calculation happens only when
+hash value calculation happens only when needed, and

-needed, and a second match is required to match
+a second match is required to match some bits of its

-packet, but this latency is orders of magnitude
+latency is orders of magnitude less than the latency

-flows for new TCP connections.
+of creating new datapath flows for new TCP

 hash Use a hash computed over the fields specified with

 the fields option, see below.
-If no hash fields
+If no hash fields are

-uses the selection_method_param as the hash basis.
+the selection_method_param as the hash basis.

 Note that the hashed fields become exact matched by